tobiasbuhrer/tobiasb/web/modules/contrib/imagemagick/README.md

   to be supported by the toolkit if the mapping MIME type <-> file extension returns more extensions than needed and we do not want to alter the MIME type mapping.
+  * _identify_frames_: (OPTIONAL), defaults to NULL.
+This is used in edge cases where it's potentially expensive/time-consuming to process certain files with a large number of frames, e.g., PDFs.
+This provides a way to specify a default frame limit to use during the `identify` process.
+  * _convert_frames_: (OPTIONAL), defaults to NULL.
+This provides a way to specify the default frames to use for this file format during the `convert` process.
+The default frames can be ignored for a specific operation by calling `ImagemagickExecArguments::setSourceFrames('');` before the conversion is done.

 # ImageMagick and Drupal's image API revealed